fastforwardlabs/blog_deprecated/_posts/2017-02-22-upcoming-talks-with-our-team.md

 Friederike Schuur, our Researcher and Client Advising Lead, will speak about communication strategies to make data science relevant in businesses at the [New York R Conference](http://www.rstats.nyc/) in New York on April 22

-## Kathryn Hume on Building AI Products and Innovating with Data
+## Kathryn Hume on Building AI Products

 ![](https://tdwi.org/events/~/media/TDWI/TDWI%20Events/2017/boston_copley_300_smlogo_left.jpg)